mohammed03p/webtime-pro/README.md

 8. Load it into Chrome:

-   Go to chrome://extensions
+   Go to chrome://extensions,
-   Enable Developer Mode
+   Enable Developer Mode,
-   Click Load unpacked
+   Click Load unpacked,
    Select the Webtime Pro folder

 Notes